Hidden-Histories/Public-Resources/documentation/ARpoiseGlossary.md

   - For iPhones, it works on the iPhone SE or iPhone **6s** (NOT on iPhone 6) and higher.
 See [ARKit supporting iOS devices](https://developer.apple.com/library/archive/documentation/DeviceInformation/Reference/iOSDeviceCompatibility/DeviceCompatibilityMatrix/DeviceCompatibilityMatrix.html).
   - For Android, it is harder to say, please see [ARCore supporting Android devices](https://developers.google.com/ar/discover/supported-devices).
 In general, a device needs at least Android version 7.0, see [Android Versions](https://source.android.com/setup/start/build-numbers).

+.

+## Layer:
+An ARpoise "layer" is an individual AR experience or project.
+A single location in the real world can have multiple layers at exactly the same site, each of them a separate AR experience.
+When you stand at that site, the ARpoise app will show you a list of layers available for you there.

+.

+## POI (Point Of Interest):
+A "POI" is an asset or a group of assets (such as 3D models, images, sounds etc.), that all together make up your AR experience.

+.

 ## SLAM [Simultaneous localization and mapping](https://en.wikipedia.org/wiki/Simultaneous_localization_and_mapping):
 SLAM based AR (only in AR-vos)** uses the newest form of A.I. computer vision technology, , to discover planes in the physical space around the user, and then place augments on these planes.
 The augments will (pretty much) stay in place, and the user can then walk around them in 3D space.